amp940/Metric-Imperial-Converter-Chrome-Extension-/CONTRIBUTING.md

 First off, thank you for considering contributing to our project!
 It's people like you that make it a great community and a valuable tool for everyone.
 Below are some guidelines that we request you follow to maintain the highest standards of code integrity and community cooperation.

-## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [project_email@example.com].

 ## How Can I Contribute?

 ### Reporting Bugs